 Q: What pools can I use?

 A: You're welcome to use any pool you have access to, as long as it has a lifeguard.
 A lot of pools are closed due to the pandemic.
-We will try to provide pool updates here as we learn more about which pools are open.
+Please see "Possible Locations for Swim Test" for more detailed pool information.

 We were doing lake swim tests in 2020 due to the pandemic.
 This year, club leaders have decided that testing in pools is safer and more effective (the lake near the boathouse is so shallow that we can't really test your ability to tread water).